MidnightWarren/Nightstand/Readme.md

 for webcomics, graphic novels, or any projects where you want to display a series of images you can scroll through.

+You can also build a searchable library to browse through a large catalog.

 ### Use Cases:

 - Books and Book Collections